pchen7e2/ptx-syntax-highlight-vs-code/README.md

 The goal is to have a simplistic helper to assist with eyeballing PTX code, so bear with me if the TextMate spec is abusing scopes a bit (to force italic format for example)

-For now, it looks like this (in VSCode for VSCode Quiet Light theme):
+For now, it looks like this (VSCode Quiet Light theme):

 ![](./demo.png)

+## How to install:
+- Clone this repo
+- Build bundle: `vsce package` (https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce)
+- Install the built `vsix` bundle: `code --install-extension pchen-mini-ptx-syntax-0.0.1.vsix` or use VSCode UI